 |Look at how beautiful the deck looks after its cleaning!|

 |The clean patio is now so white I need sunglasses to step outside!|

 I decided to go ahead and buy a Ryobi electric power washer, since the price was not much more than the cost to rent a large gas-powered power washer for the weekend.
 This electric power washer puts out plenty enough pressure for home applications and it's fairly small and lightweight so that I can easily handle it myself in the future.
-Our concrete surfaces and decks get very blackened in just a couple of years from air pollutants, blowing dirt and dust, and mold.

 |My faithful ficus tree, now bumped up to the next size pot.|

 While at Home Depot I bought two pots and some potting soil to bump up a couple of my outdoor plants.

 |My "rescued" and adopted dieffenbachia, finally out|